-At September 30, 2018, marketable securities include the 258,932 common shares of Advantage valued at \$181,252 that were originally transferred to the vendor of the water right, Dedicated Mining Technology Inc. ("Dedicated Mining"), as a part of the above consent agreement.
+At September 30, 2018, marketable securities included the 258,932 common shares of Advantage valued at \$181,252 that were originally transferred to the vendor of the water right, Dedicated Mining, as a part of the above consent agreement.
 These Advantage shares were agreed to be returned to the Company when the water right was forfeited and were to be held by the Company in escrow, pending a ruling with respect to the forfeiture.
 A corresponding liability of \$181,252 was set up to Dedicated Mining.

 On October 31, 2018, Dedicated Mining agreed to release the 258,932 Advantage shares from escrow to be sold to fund ongoing legal costs related to the defence of the water right.
-To date, the Company has received 194,199 shares and has sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's legal counsel.
-As at September 30, 2020, the Company has not received the remaining 64,733 Advantage shares, which shares were exchanged for 9,192 Orocobre Limited from Dedicated Mining.
+To date, the Company has received 194,199 Advantage shares and has sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's legal counsel.
+As at September 30, 2021, the Company had not received the remaining 64,733 Advantage shares, which shares were exchanged for 9,192 shares of Allkem Limited (formerly Orocobre Limited) ("Allkem") from Dedicated Mining.